buzzdecafe/buzzdecafe.github.com/_posts/2013-08-15-on-function-composition.md

       }, table));
     });

 ... but now this is starting to get ugly.
-It seems the better approach is to compose `project` out of a function that won't return an empty object.
+A better approach may be to compose `project` out of a function that won't return an empty object.

 Well, it's a work in progress, and there is plenty of room to improve!